allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 — scalars, the simplest types (which is always a leaf in a graph)

 As the schema is composed of queries and types, there are two kinds of resolvers.
 The first is obligatory and resolves the whole query.
-It can return the complete result, but also only part of it.
+It can return the complete result, but also only a part of it.
 The second part is added by type resolvers.
 Let us show you an example: let’s say we want to get information about a user.

 ![resolver](/img/articles/2022-04-26-graphql-perf-tradeoffs/resolvers.png)

-At first we run UserQueryResolver, which fetches user data from user domain logic.
-It returns only the ID of the user.
+At first we run `UserQueryResolver`, which fetches user data from user domain logic.
+Only the ID of the user is returned.
-Then we call UserTypeResolver with ID resolved earlier.
+Then we call `UserTypeResolver` with the ID resolved earlier.
-It makes two calls: first one to userEmail service and second to userName service.
+It makes two calls: first one to user email service and second to user name service.
 When resolving is over, GraphQL returns the result.
 UserQueryResolver might also have returned all information.
-One of the main questions about optimizing GraphQL is when to use query resolver, and when type resolver.
+One of the main questions about optimizing GraphQL is when to use a query resolver, and when a type resolver.
 We decided to use:

 * A query resolver for fields that come from the same data source as the identifier field.